 Otherwise, the day was a bit of a calm before the storm.
 We planned to find our way to Kampala the next day and hadn’t quite figured out if and when there was a bus heading there.
 We did some hand-wash laundry, before heading down to the lake.
 It wasn’t exactly warm swimming weather, but we wanted to at least say we had swum in Lake Bunyonyi.
 When the sun was out, it was hot, but this had been quite intermittent.
 Perhaps if we had visited in the drier, hotter months of January and February we would have had more swimming opportunities.

-On the long road from Lake Bunyonyi to Kampala
+Travelling from Lake Bunyonyi to Kampala

 While we had the option to return to Cape Town via Kigali, we decided to detour to Kampala first.
 We wanted to break up the trip initially and stop somewhere along the way, but I only realised there was nothing to see along the route after we booked our tickets out of Kampala instead of Kigali.
 Had I known the journey that awaited us, I would have taken the shorter bus back to Rwanda.
 But I didn’t.
 And so, early in the morning, Chris and I took a motorboat back to the mainland.
 The market area didn’t have much activity, so we only managed to hail one boda boda, which we both shared.
 Luckily, it managed to carry the weight of three people and 2 big bags back to Kabale.